Hack-Diversity/template-react-express-monorepo/docs/beanstalk/02_Creating_EB_Environment/README.md

 <br>
-4) Now you will be asked if you are "using Node.js", enter 'y` for "yes".
+4) Now you will be asked if you are "using Node.js", enter `y` or "yes".
 Next, choose the "Node.js 12" option which should be #1.

 ![Enter "y" to confirm that you are using "Node.js" and select "Node.js 12"](./images/EB_CLI_INIT_4_Configure_Platform.png)

 <br>
 5)  You will be prompted to create an "SSH key pair".
-Enter 'y' to accept.
-For the name enter "cscl", it must be that name as it will be referenced during the deployment.
+Enter `y`to accept.
+When prompted for a name, you must enter the same name that was referenced earlier in the deployment.
+Since we used "CSCL" earlier, it should be "cscl".
-You can ignore the warning about

 ![Enter 'y' to create an SSH key pair and enter the name "cscl"](./images/EB_CLI_INIT_5_SSH_Key_Setup.png)

 <br>
 6) You will be prompted to enter a passphrase.
-Press `Enter` two times to enter a <Blank> passphrase if you don't wish to use one.
+Press "Enter" two times to enter a blank passphrase if you don't wish to use one.
 Setting a passphrase will require you to enter it whenever you attempt to connect to your server using SSH.

 ![Entering SSH passphrase.
 Setting it to <Blank> by pressing Enter twice.](./images/EB_CLI_INIT_6_SSH_Key_Passphrase.png)